erhant/circom101/book/src/merkle-trees/README.md

 # Merkle Trees

 If you have been in the world of crypto for a while, it is highly likely that you have heard the term [Merkle Tree](https://brilliant.org/wiki/merkle-tree/), also known as Merkle Hash Tree.
-A Merkle Tree is a hash-based data structure, an can serve as a cryptographic commitment scheme.
+A Merkle Tree is a hash-based data structure, and can serve as a cryptographic commitment scheme.

 You can commit to a set of values using a merkle tree, such as: